nistorsergiu2112/coffee-supply-chain-udacity-5/README.md

 # Coffee Supply Chain - Blockchain Development

 This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
 The user story is similar to any commonly used supply chain process.
 A Seller can add items to the inventory system stored in the blockchain.
 A Buyer can purchase such items from the inventory system.
-Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.
+Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received. ***This project is deployed to Rinkeby testnet*** see below

 I've wrote 11 tests including role asigning to test the entire flow of the application using **Mocha** and **Chai**.